Who the heck is Birdchick?

 Since 1997, I have successfully made it my goal to get paid to go birding.
 I travel the world as a field trip leader, birding consultant, humorous keynote speaker, bird field technician, bird bander and writer.
-I wrote the books Disapproving Rabbits, City Birds/Country Birds and 1001 Secrets Every Birder Should Know, I'm #32 in the Geek A Week Trading Card set and work part-time as a National Park Ranger for the Mississippi National River and Recreation Area.
+I wrote the books Disapproving Rabbits, City Birds/Country Birds and 1001 Secrets Every Birder Should Know, I'm #32 in the Geek A Week Trading Card set and work as a National Park Ranger for the Mississippi National River and Recreation Area.
 I appear regularly on tv and radio including Outdoor News Radio, All Things Considered and have been on NBC Nightly News answering bird questions.
 When I'm not digiscoping or performing improv, I'm a blue ribbon beekeeper.

 How this got started:

 I was getting a tattoo in 2004 and the guys at the parlor recognized me from my KARE 11 appearances as the "Bird Lady" and said that I needed a website.
 I had been looking for a new name since there are already several “bird ladies” out there.
 I was never comfortable with the term “bird lady” because it implied a specific type of woman–which I’m not, I’m no lady.
 Also, people rarely pronounce or spell Stiteler correctly–FYI it rhymes with “tight-ler” not “Hitler”).
 So, Birdchick was born.